JedWatson/node-express-workshop-complete/README.md

 This is the reference implementation for the node-express-workshop I am working on.

-The workshop is still being written, but I'd love feedback on this.
+> The workshop is still being written, but I'd love feedback on the this project!

 The outcome is a simple blog website using: